 The kids: Go Reindy!
 You will do it!
 Bravo Reindy!
 Go Reindy!

 Reindy looked at the teacher and then looked at all the kids in the class and smiled.
-He approaches his palms, like his father was always doing at home.
-He smiled again, like something special is about to happen.
+He approaches his palms like his father was always doing at home.
+He smiled again like something special was about to happen.
 The kids were already delighted.
 Reindy rubs his hands in front of them and then sprinkles some dust that cannot be seen, all around, slowly, and slowly.
 Same as he saw his father doing at home so many times.
 Then he stops.
 All the kids and also the teacher have their faces full of love.

 The teacher: We found the storyteller.
 Well done Reindy, well done!

-All the kids are coming in front of the class and are hugging Reindy.
+All the kids are coming in front of the class and hugging Reindy.

 After the end: